 The GT08 Smartwatch design looks pretty nice.
-It has some semblence with the Apple watch design.
+It has some resemblance with the Apple watch design.
 As a matter of fact, at first look, you’d mistake it for an Apple smartwatch (iWatch).

-Positioned on the left side or the right side (depending from what angle you are viewing the smartwatch) of the device is the power button.
-Although the power button is rollable, that didn’t seem to have any function.
+Positioned on the left side or the right side (depending from which angle you are viewing the smartwatch) of the device is the power button.
+Although the power button is roll-able, that didn’t seem to have any function.

 On the other side is the mouth-piece, charging port covered using a steel placement and the loud speaker.
 The wrist belts are not actually the buckle type.
 Instead, they are the pin in type and yes, i prefer the pin in type.

 The interface of the device isn’t really of high quality.
 I mean, compared to what we’d usually get in this current era, the pixels ain’t so nice looking.

 It can best be compared to the China phones interface of 2011.
 If you remember China phones produced in that year, then you pretty much have an idea to what I am talking about.